ADU For Sale

 This year, new legislation has been passed that streamlines the ADU application process, limits fees, and in general makes the permit process easier for ADUs.

-Tell Gov. Gavin Newsom that you support these bills to streamline the ADU process.
+Tell Gov. Gavin Newsom that you support these bills to streamline the ADU Permit process.

 Specifically, Senate Bill 13 by Senator Wieckowski, which is currently awaiting signature by Gov. Newsom addresses the issue of high permit fees and other barriers to ADU development, while Assembly Bill 881 removes owner-occupancy requirements.
 Assembly Bill 68 even allows for two ADUs on the same property.